 This growth is driven by an aging population still more reliant on pills and other medical aids, the appearance of a variety of new medical products that in many cases have replaced surgery and an increase in the disposable income in many parts of the world.

-These drivers have compelled companies to further develop themselves as global organizations.
-Many have focused on integration of production and logistics, e.g., by centralizing production, off-shoring their factories, and streamlining global supply chains.
+These drivers have compelled companies to further develop themselves as global organisations.
+Many have focused on integration of production and logistics, e.g., by centralising production, offshoring their factories and streamlining global supply chains.
 However, historically many have left sales units country-based and independent.
-Rationale have been that each subsidiary is best suited for approaching the individual market via local knowledge, language and unique understanding of the healthcare system.
+The rationale has been that each subsidiary is best suited for approaching the individual market via local knowledge, language and unique understanding of the healthcare system.

 The Challenges in Commercial Operations

 This now presents two key challenges for many pharmaceutical companies.

 The first challenge deals with the lack of exploitation of cost synergies in sales.
 In other words, the individual investments represent a higher total cost for the companies, e.g., improvement of different CRM systems, expenses for uncoordinated promotion materials.